-I’ve been a writer and editor for much of my career.
+I’ve been a writer, editor, and publisher for much of my career.
 Books and magazines, and mostly at places you probably know.
-More about that below, but first some bio bullet points:
+More about all that below, but first some bio bullet points:

 - I’m the author of the nonfiction bestseller The Colony, selected as an Editor’s Pick by The New Yorker, The Wall Street Journal, Entertainment Weekly, Publishers Weekly, and NPR

 - I founded the award-winning digital publishing company Byliner, which was acquired by Macmillan Publishers

 - I’m currently Editor in Residence at True Ventures, the Silicon Valley venture capital firm that backed WordPress, Goodreads, and Fitbit

 - I consult on publishing and digital strategy for companies such as Bonnier Corporation, The New York Times Company, Time Inc., IAC, and the Hearst Corporation

 - My writing has appeared in The New York Times Magazine, Outside, Conde Nast Traveler, GQ, Men’s Journal, Spy, The Wall Street Journal, Fortune, and TIME, among many others

 - I started out as a photojournalist, logged stints at Life and Sports Illustrated, and have worked and studied with extraordinary photographers such as the late Mary Ellen Mark, Eugene Richards, and George Lange